Skip to content

 2. Authorize the connection with your QuickBooks credentials.

-6. Review imported entities and resolve any mapping issues.
+5. Review imported entities and resolve any business mapping or repair prompts Kraal surfaces.

 Migration vs. parallel-run: